 Primary resources

-- introduces the why, what and how of web accessibility

-Introduction to Web Accessibility - a longer introduction to the what, why and how of web accessibility
+Introduction to Web Accessibility - explains web accessibility in context; the scope of accessibility; and that accessibility benefits individuals, businesses, and society.
+Links to resources on accessibility standards, making the web accessibility, and evaluating accessibility.
+Provides simple examples of accessibility.

-, in particular:

-, in particular:

-How People with Disabilities use the Web - provides examples of people with different disabilities using Web sites, applications, browsers, and authoring tools
+How People with Disabilities use the Web - provides examples of people with different disabilities using websites, applications, browsers, and authoring tools

 WAI Guidelines for addressing different components of the web accessibility equation

-Older Users and Web Accessibility: Meeting the Needs of Ageing Web Usersstatistics on the impact and prevalence of ageing
+Older Users and Web Accessibility: Meeting the Needs of Ageing Web Users

+Overview of “Web Accessibility for Older Users: A Literature Review” – includes statistics on the impact and prevalence of ageing

 Participating in WAI